LAMMAZ222/387Z-program-database/README.md

 Now for the "Current Version Code".
 You'll find this and with it you should see older versions, unless we need those, just ignore them, for current version you'll see a large block of code, copy and paste this into vexcode (there should be a few names on the left side of your screen, one of which is main.cpp, you want to paste the code here)

-If you have any more questions, just @ me on discord!
+If you have any more questions, just @ me on discord (soon to be ms teams)!

 -Lammaz